What is a VA Home Loan?

 Is the Surviving Spouse of a Deceased Veteran Eligible for a VA Home Loan?

 Surviving spouses are eligible for a VA home loan.
-However, their spouses must have died as a result of their military service or due to injuries sustained while in the service, and they must have not remarried.
+However, their spouses must have died as a result of their military service or due to injuries sustained while in the service.
+They must also have not remarried.